openteach/openteach/README.md

 Platform for online courses. we emphasize:

 * __Data Control:__ All data is in the hand of the instructor.
-We do take any data as prisoner, and changing platform should be easy.
+We do not take any data as prisoner, and changing platform should be easy.

 ## Setup